The 10 Words You Shouldn’t Use in Your LinkedIn Profile

 Simple.
 Don't write a bad one.

 And that brings us to this article.
-Here, we are going to tell you how not to describe yourself in your LinkedIn profile, so you don’t make a bad one.
+Here, we are going to tell you how not to describe yourself in your LinkedIn profile, so you don’t write a bad one.

 It revolves around this point – the key to having a good LinkedIn profile is to stand out, to be unique.
 To achieve that, by definition, you can’t sound like everybody else.